What i learnt from my Quarantine

-I coudln’t even watch Youtube for the first week.
+I couldn't even watch YouTube for the first week.
 My eyes used to kind of burn, partially due to fever and partially due to the heat.
 I hence did converse with my friends and others, for hours sometimes.

 Did I mention that the AC in middle somehow didn’t work (the switch board caught fire! … yeah!) and so, I also slept in the gallery for few days.
 Also studying was so boring for some reason.
 And I always felt tired.
 Twisting turning on the bed, partially just because mentally I was locked in a prison.
 I was usually just lost in the thoughts.